Construction Accounting 101: Principles and Best Practices

 Custom home building contracts and billing terms vary for each project, depending on the scope of the project and negotiations between the parties.

 Usually, the whole project cost is divided into several parts.
-The first payment is the downpayment from the client to help the contractor to start the project.
-Further, contractors send invoices in parallel to the project’s progress.
+The first payment is the down payment from the client to help the contractor start the project.
+Further, contractors send invoices in parallel with the project’s progress.
 Usually, contractors send an invoice to the client after the completion of each construction stage.
 This method is progress billing and is the most popular construction billing approach.

-So, construction accounting uses two main types of Revenue Recognition approach – Percentage of Completion (POC) and Completed Contract.
+So, construction accounting uses two main types of Revenue Recognition approaches – Percentage of Completion (POC) and Completed Contract.

 Let’s take a closer look at each!